 As with all children in care, unaccompanied children need to have an environment where they are able to build on their self-esteem and develop friendships with those around them.

-With unaccompanied children, a plan must also be made that takes into account that the children may receive indefinite leave to remain in the UK, possibly without their families.
+However, with unaccompanied children, a plan must also be made that take into account that the children may receive indefinite leave to remain in the UK, possibly without their families.
 It is also entirely possible that the child may be able to return home.
-Thus, it’s important to consider return planning to prepare to meet the needs of these young people while they are in the UK without a longer term immigration status.
+Therefore, it’s important to consider return planning to prepare to meet the needs of these young people while they are in the UK without a long term immigration status.

 There are also special requirements for support in accessing good quality legal representation for their asylum applications.

-As foster carers, we aim at change a child’s life, we provide them with all the necessary tools to pave their way for a better life, and that is the stereotype of a foster child, a child who needs you, who needs your life experience, your love, your care etc. But some children in care have a lot to offer too, children who you can benefit from their experiences, their personalities, their way of thinking and their moral convictions.
+As foster carers, we aim at change a child’s life, providing them with all the necessary tools to pave their way for a better life.
+But some children in care have a lot to offer too, children who you can benefit from their experiences, their personalities, their way of thinking and their moral convictions.